The Unspunnen Stone

 Stone-throwing competitions have been contested in Switzerland since at least the 13th century and likely even earlier.
 The size of stones thrown and the technique used to throw them varies — from lighter, one-handed stone puts, to heavy two-handed overhead tosses.1

 Unspunnenfest — the Unspunnen Festival — is the stage of the most famous of all Swiss stone-throwing competitions.
 Unspunnenfest first took place in 1805 on the meadow in front of the Unspunnen Castle ruins.
 At the time, the festival was known as the Alpine Cowherders’ Festival.
 Tensions were high between towns following the 1803 act of mediation, so the festival was organized to ease the tension and bring people together.
-Among the festivities were alpine horn playing, wrestling (schwingen), and of course, the stone toss (steinstossen) using a 83.5kg (184lbs) stone.
+Among the festivities were alpine horn playing, wrestling (schwingen), and of course, the stone toss (steinstossen) using a 83.5kg (184 lb) stone.

 Although the festival was successful, tensions weren’t eased quite as much as hoped.